A BRIEF HISTORY OF ALL-CLAD

 All-Clad Master Chef 2 (aka MC2) – (I review it here.)
 Aluminum vessel with stainless steel interior coating.
 The aluminum layer is thick and thermal testing shows that MC2 heats more evenly than All-Clad Stainless, D5, and Copper Core, and is in the same ballpark as C2.
 However, the exposed outer aluminum means that MC2 will accumulate scratches easily and can not be put in the dishwasher or be used on induction stoves.
 Micrometer measurement of the MC2 12-inch skillet is roughly 3.45 mm total thickness, of which at least 2.9 mm is aluminum.
 (Other pieces are thinner, presumably because they don’t have to deal with the much higher temperatures and thermal stresses that skillets must endure; e.g., the 8-quart stock pot is about 2.8 mm thick, and the 3-quart saute is about 3.23 mm thick.)
 MC2 costs a little less than All-Clad Stainless and is the best bang for the buck in All-Clad’s lineup, if you are okay with its drawbacks.
 Note that like with All-Clad Stainless, MC2 skillets, saute pans, and stock pots have flared rims, but not saucepans.

 All-Clad Copper Clad (aka C2) – (I review it here.)
-This is a new product line as of 2014.
+This product line launched in 2014 but looks like it got discontinued in 2016.
 There are only two layers: stainless steel interior and copper exterior.
 The handles are stainless.
 All pieces have flared rims for easier pouring.
 The short story is that we can’t recommend it.
 C2 has a copper exterior and all that entails: copper-exterior cookware, if left uncleaned and unpolished will turn into a dark, matte brown over time as the copper oxidizes, and you don’t even get that much copper for the trouble (about 1.2 mm copper layer thickness).
 The better alternatives to All-Clad Copper Clad in the All-Clad product line are MC2 and Copper Core.
 MC2 heats about as evenly as C2, isn’t that much less responsive to changes in burner strength, and costs much less.
 Copper Core doesn’t perform quite as well as C2, but it has a stainless steel exterior and interior (induction-compatibility, lower maintenance/higher corrosion resistance, and higher scratch-resistance).

 All-Clad Nonstick (e.g., All-Clad NS1, All-Clad Stainless or D5 / D5 Hybrid with nonstick).
 The short story is that All-Clad’s nonstick (PTFE) products are mediocre and overpriced.
 If you want excellent, affordable nonstick with lifetime warranty, I highly recommend Anolon Nouvelle Copper nonstick (I review it here) because it has a thick base with great heat distribution and retention and resistance to warping, no rivets to accumulate grime, and the best nonstick coating I’ve ever used.
 In comparison, All-Clad nonstick costs more, has worse heat distribution and handles, has a lower-quality nonstick coating, and does not have a nonstick coating on the rivets, so food sticks to the exposed rivets.
 All-Clad also introduced D3 Armor, which is built like All-Clad Stainless but with raised bumps.
-In theory this reduces sticking slightly, but I’ve used similar bumpy-bottom stainless and it sticks almost as much if it had no bumps.
-If you want a nonstick pan then get a real nonstick pan to use alongside a regular (flat-bottomed) stainless pan.
+In theory this reduces sticking slightly, but I’ve used similar bumpy-bottom stainless, and the bumps do not make much difference in stickiness.
+A better solution is to get an actual nonstick pan to supplement your regular, non-bumpy stainless pans.

 Q: Is All-Clad induction-compatible?